SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/session_variables/Adding_options_to_a_session_variable_control.md

 # Adding options to a session variable control

-If you turned a shape into a control that allows users to update a session variable, you can add a shape data field of type **SetVarOptions** to that same shape to apply one or more of the following options:
+If you turned a shape into a control that allows users to update a session variable, you can add a shape data field of type **SetVarOptions** to that same shape to apply options such as:

 - Validation against a list of forbidden values.